davidmakoto/GreenCloud-Data-Center-Workload-Scheduling-Simulator-Scripts/README.md

 ![run sims](https://user-images.githubusercontent.com/20344260/136677369-cc5ea3fc-dbb4-40f2-8d72-a1e1d26eb24c.png)

 ### plot_trace.py
 Simple script that plots a two column trace file onto the x-y axis using plotly.express library.
 Trace file directory must be hardcoded along with column titles (which are not clearly specified in output trace files).
-This file must also be placed in the /home/greencloud/greencloud directory (same as "run" executable, shown below).
+Update: plot_trace.py no longer necessary to extract comma seperated values from space seperated values.
+Can bypass plot_trace.py entirely and copy paste data into excel/sheets.
+For google sheets, paste entire .tr file into single cell, then select Data->Split text to columns.
+Keeping for reference to further automate plotting of data/
 ![plot traces](https://user-images.githubusercontent.com/20344260/136677373-32acd97c-0c5d-4329-8794-5601ccc95a09.png)